-1.1 The Inverclyde Local Development Plan sets out the Council's strategy, policies and proposals for the use of land and buildings within Inverclyde and, together with the Clydeplan Strategic Development Plan, is the document the Council uses to shape development proposals and determine planning applications.
+1.1 The Invercive Local Development Plan sets out the Council's strategy, policies and proposals for the use of land and buildings within Invercive and, together with the Clydeplan Strategic Development Plan, is the document the Council uses to shape development proposals and determine planning applications.
 It covers the period until 2024 and beyond.

-FIGURE 1: Inverciyde Local Development Plan: Aim and Strategies
+FIGURE 1: Inverclyde Local Development Plan: Aim and Strategies

-1.2 The overall aim of this Plan is to contribute towards Inverclyde being an attractive and inclusive place to live, work, study, visit and invest, now and in the future, particularly through encouraging investment and new development, which is sustainably designed and located and contributes to the creation of successful places.
+1.2 The overall aim of this Plan is to contribute towards Inverclyde being an attractive and inclusive place to live, work, study, visit and invest, now and in the future, particularly through encouraging investment and new development, which is sustainably designed and located and contributes to the creation of successful places, and by protecting and enhancing the natural environment of Inverclyde.
 This is underpinned by a Sustainable Development Strategy and a Spatial Development Strategy, the components of which are set out in Figure 1.